felipeimp22/JS-Chat-with-SocketIO-and-Automatic-responses/README.md

-# Chat-RealTime-Socket.io-NodeJS-ChatBot
+# Chat-RealTime
-My first chat with ChatBot realtime.
+Chat real time using socket io with automatic responses like chatbot.